Stockholm university logo, link to start page

 English 1 within a programme at Stockholm University

-If you have been accepted to one of the programmes where you study English I in your first term, you should receive information about the programme and admission from the department responsible for that programme.
+If you have been accepted to one of the programmes where you study English I in your first term, information about the programme and admission is sent out to newly admitted students by the department responsible for that programme.

 If you are taking English 1 as a second subject within a Teacher Education Programme, you will receive information from us about admission to English 1 ahead of the relevant term as long as your study plan is up-to-date and you are on our list of expected students.